IanSkinner/GettingAndCleaningData/README.md

 ### Background

 The code in the runanalysis.R file creates a tidy data set of the supplied data for *Human Activity Recognition UsingSmartphones*.
 THe program will create a tidy 'long' dataset that contains mean values for all observations in the dataset where mean() or std() functions have been applied.
-THe granulairity of the dataset is one row per subjedt, per, sctivity, per measuement.
+The granulairity of the dataset is one row per subject, per, sctivity, per measuement.
 I have decied to exlude the meanfreq() measuremnts from the dataset as my intepretation of the question was such that I did not see the need to include this.

 ### Pre Requisites
 To allow this program to run successfully the following must be done prior to execution: